 We fine-tuned the parameters for rendering the network in order to optimize responsiveness and user experience.
 Besides, we developed an adaptive layer running on top of the algorithms rendering the network.
 Before a network is rendered, this adaptive layer assesses the performance of the user’s computer and, if necessary, overrides user’s selections for a smoother experience.
 If the adaptive layer found that the user’s computer will exhibit degraded performance for a particular network, then layout animation is disabled and the network is always initially displayed using the grid layout despite previous user selections.
 The user can always re-enable layout animation or change the layout upon accepting a warning regarding the risk of degraded performance.

 In the upper-right corner of the network panel, a widget similar to that used by Google Maps is available.
 This widget enables panning and zooming the network.
 The user may also use the mouse wheel for zooming the network.
 Inside the interactive panel, the network is displayed by using a color code for nodes and interactions.
 We encoded interaction effects in line colors and arrowhead shapes as follows: red and T shape for repressions, green and arrow shape for activations, orange and diamond shape for dual, and grey and arrow shape for unknown effect.
-Evidences supporting interactions, if available, are encoded as different line styles: solid for strong evidences and dashed for weak evidences.
+Evidences supporting interactions, when available, are encoded as different line styles: solid for strong evidences and dashed for weak evidences.
 Genes belonging to the same system or class of system-level element have the same color.
 In the gene details section, the central gene is highlighted in yellow.
 If the central gene product is a subunit shared by several complexes, all these complexes are also highlighted.
 We represented heteromeric regulatory complexes as pentagons, whereas genes are circular nodes.

 Disclaimer: Please note that original data contained in Abasy Atlas may be subject to rights claimed by third parties.